dhirsch1138/cc65_template/README.md

 * F1 opens the VSCode Command Palette.
 You may need to use it to rebuild your dev container if you decide to be adventerous and start tweaking you own dev container.

 ## Code and Configuration
-To build a project, the source code and the configuration file "firmware.cfg" will need to be in the correct directory: "source/"
+To build a project, the source code and the configuration file "linker.cfg" will need to be in the correct directory: "source/"

 This dev container template comes with NO CONFIGURATION OR SOURCE in the required directories.
 See the [Jumpstart](#jumpstart-stage-an-example) section for one way to get started.